mondoohq/.github/profile/README.md

 - Security needs to be seen as beneficial, not burdensome

-We built Mondoo so that DevOps and Security practitioners can work together to automate their security and compliance for all types of infrastructure with a single, easy-to-use platform featuring: 👉 Policy as Code 👈
+We built Mondoo so that DevOps and Security practitioners can work together to automate their security and compliance for all types of infrastructure with a single, easy-to-use platform featuring: 👉 policy as code 👈

 ### Give us a spin 👍

 Try Mondoo for free before you make any commitment!
-No sales pitch or demo required – it’s hands on from the start.
-Start improving your security posture now, in minutes instead of months.
+No sales pitch or demo required –- it’s hands on from the start.
+Begin improving your security posture now, in minutes instead of months.

 ❇️ Get started with Mondoo for free: https://console.mondoo.com/signup

 🧑‍💻 Learn how it works: https://mondoo.com/docs/

-🧑‍🏫 Learn more about Policy as Code: https://mondoo.com/policy-as-code/
+🧑‍🏫 Learn more about policy as code: https://mondoo.com/policy-as-code/

-🕵️ Explore the Mondoo platform: https://mondoo.com/platform/